shashwatpasari/Traffic-Sign-Classification-using-Computer-Vision/README.md

 # Traffic-Sign-Classification-using-Computer-Vision

 ## 📝 Problem Statement
-The goal of this project is to **classify German traffic signs** into their correct categories using machine learning models.
+The goal of this project is to **classify German traffic signs** into their correct categories using deep learning models.
 Traffic sign recognition is a critical component of **autonomous driving systems** and advanced driver-assistance systems (ADAS), where real-time classification must be robust against lighting variations, rotations, occlusions, and class imbalance.

 ---